franciscoturdera00/WordleAI/README.md

 Optional Arguments:
 <pre>
 -h, --help                                    show this help message and exit

--a ATTEMPTS, --attempts ATTEMPTS       Number of attempts the player receives
+-a ATTEMPTS, --attempts ATTEMPTS              number of attempts the player receives

--wb WORD_BANK, --wordbank WORD_BANK    Word Bank to be used for game
+-wb WORD_BANK, --word-bank WORD_BANK          file path for Word Bank to be used for game

+-sb SECRET_BANK, --secret-bank SECRET_BANK    file path for auxiliary allowed guesses
 </pre>